A new novel from award-winning author Linda K. Sienkiewicz

 –Heather Frese, author of The Baddest Girl on the Beach and The Saddest Girl on the Planet

-When Serenity Tomczyk hauls a mysterious package out of a dumpster, you know things are about to get messy—in the best possible way.
-Equal parts ballsy and fainthearted, Serenity is a character you can’t help but root for.
-A smart, satisfying story about reinvention, resilience, and the beauty of beginning again.
+When Serenity Tomczyk hauls a mysterious package out of a dumpster, you know things are about to get messy—in the best possible way … Equal parts ballsy and fainthearted, [she] is a character you can’t help but root for.

 –Kristin Bair, author of Clementine Crane Prefers Not To

-A deeply emotional novel that skillfully intertwines personal transformation and romantic mystery.
-Sienkiewicz avoids the clichés of formulaic romance, instead offering a nuanced exploration of healing, vulnerability, and the surprising ways love can surface later in life.
+A deeply emotional novel that skillfully intertwines personal transformation and romantic mystery… a nuanced exploration of healing, vulnerability, and the surprising ways love can surface later in life.
 It’s a book that doesn’t just entertain—it lingers.

 –Suzie Housley for Midwest Book Review

-So many of us will see ourselves reflected in this beautifully written character: an imperfect woman yearning for the love and validation she didn’t receive in her childhood.
-As she navigates her way through her ever-present anxiety and the rest of her complicated inner world – as well as the external world of relationships – she shows us that it’s through accepting all the messy parts of ourselves and our lives that we find the freedom to truly live.
+So many of us will see ourselves reflected in this beautifully written character … she shows us that it’s through accepting all the messy parts of ourselves and our lives that we find the freedom to truly live.

 –Dr. Suzanne Manser, author of I Hate You (A Love Letter to My Mother)

 Love and Other Incurable Ailments has it all.
 Romance.
 Travel.
 Quirkiness.
 Self-discovery.
-Serenity, the main character, is easy to love and cheer for as finally accepts her own imperfections as what makes her the unique individual she is.
-The reader will find herself welcomed into Serenity’s life and community, and like Serenity, the reader will experience the healing power of connection.
+Serenity, the main character, is easy to love and cheer for as she finally accepts the imperfections that make her the unique individual she is…

 –Kathie Giorgio, author of Hope Always Rises and Don’t Let Me Keep You